TheSilvered/nest/docs/filesystem_library.md

 ### `[path: Str] @mkdir`

-Creates a new directory at `path`, succedes even if the directory exists.
+Creates a new directory at `path`, succeeds even if the directory exists.

 ### `[path: Str] @mkdirs`

-Creates a directory and subdirectories at `path`, succedes even if the directory/ies exist(s).
+Creates a directory and sub-directories at `path`, succeeds even if the directory/ies exist(s).

 ### `[path: Str] @rmdir`